 Does Stator Wire Order Matter

-The answer to the original query is simple: the order of the Stator wires and the order of the HOT / GROUND wires are irrelevant, but hot must go to hot and ground to ground (obviously), and there are two of each.
+The answer to the original query is simple: the Stator wires and the HOT / GROUND wires are irrelevant, but hot must go to hot and ground to ground (obviously), and there are two of each.

 Ash, red, and black wires on the R/R are the DC output, hence the order is important in this case.
 Because the stator phase output wires are alternating current (AC), there is no polarity as there is with DC volts, therefore you can connect any stator output wire to any phase input to the R/R.